build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 #### Delete the DNS Firewall rules

-- First, Disassociate the VPC from each of the rules.
+- First, go to `VPC -> DNS Firewall -> Rule Groups` to disassociate the VPC from each of the rules.

 ![DNS Firewall Rule VPC disassociation](/images/2023-08-23_15-43-05.png)

-- Next, delete the Rule groups from each of the two rules you created.
+- Next, delete the rules from each of the two rule groups you created.

 ![DNS Firewall Rule group delete](/images/2023-08-23_15-44-52.png)